-The purpose of recreation and leisure is to contribute to the health and well being of individuals and to enhance the quality of community life.
-As such, the study of Recreation is multidisciplinary, requiring understanding of the social, behavioral, physical, and environmental sciences as they pertain to helping people grow and develop in their leisure while conserving our vital natural resources.
-Knowledge of the arts and humanities is important as well, because leisure is one of the most fertile opportunities for self-expression and the development of community.
+The purpose of recreation and leisure is to contribute to the health and well-being of individuals and to enhance the quality of community life.
+The Recreation major is multidisciplinary, requiring understanding of the social, behavioral, physical, and environmental sciences as they pertain to helping people grow and develop in their leisure while conserving our vital natural resources.
+Knowledge of the arts and humanities is just as important, because leisure is one of the most fertile opportunities for self-expression and the development of community.

-In support of healthy individuals, families, and communities, career opportunities in recreation and leisure services are numerous and diverse.
 The Recreation curriculum prepares students to design, implement, manage, lead, and evaluate recreation programs and services.
-The program is designed as four sequential 15-16 credit hour blocks of classes (phases) with students moving through the program as a cohort group.
+The program is designed as four sequential 15-16 credit hour phases, which students move through as a cohort group.
 Students enter Phase 1 of the program during spring quarter, typically during their sophomore or junior year.
-The following schedule shows the sequential order of the four program phases: